vishnukoushikN0717/GigaML/README.md

 ---

 ## Acknowledgments
 Thank you for trying out our game!
 We hope you enjoy it.
-Feel free to share your feedback or report any issues on the [issues page](https://github.com/your-username/multiplayer-ping-pong/issues).
+Feel free to share your feedback or report any issues on the [issues page](https://github.com/vishnukoushikN0717/GigaML/issues).

 ---

+### Happy Gaming!